 - 1. Initiate full forensic & criminal probes into Kamloops and all Indigenous Residential School sites across the country so that all Indigenous children can be brought home. - 2.
-Provide real justice for these terrible crimes and full-on accountability for the individuals & institutions responsible. - 3.
-Put an end to 15 disgraceful years of fighting First Nations children's equality in tribunals and courts. - Fully embrace and progress on Calls to Action and Calls to Justice from the Truth and Reconciliation Commission of Canada and the Missing and Murdered Indigenous Women and Girls Inquiry. - 5.
+Provide real justice for these terrible crimes and full-on accountability for the individuals & institutions responsible.

+- 3. Put an end to 15 disgraceful years of fighting First Nations children's equality in tribunals and courts. - 4.
+Fully embrace and make progress on Calls to Action and Calls to Justice from the Truth and Reconciliation Commission of Canada and the Missing and Murdered Indigenous Women and Girls Inquiry. - 5.
 Speedy adoption of C-15 & implementation of the UN Declaration. - 6.
 Provide a transformative commitment to rights & genuine reconciliation from each and every one of us

-AND FURTHER THAT That a copy of this resolution be sent to the Right Honourable Justin Trudeau, Prime Minister of Canada, the Honourable Marc Miller, Minister of Indigenous Affairs, MP Michael Barrett, Leeds-Grenville-Thousand Island and Rideau Lakes, MPP Steve Clark, Minister of Municipal Affairs and Housing, and all municipalities in Leeds and Grenville.
+AND FURTHER THAT That a copy of this resolution be sent to the Right Honourable Justin Trudeau, Prime Minister of Canada, the Honourable Marc Miller, Minister of Indigenous Affairs, MP Michael Barrett, Leeds-Grenville-Thousand Island and Rideau Lakes, MPP Steve Clark, Minister of Municipal Affairs and Housing, the Assembly of First Nations, the Mohawk Nation Council, the Mohawk Council of Akwesasne, the Algonquins of Ontario, the Algonquin Anishinabeg Nation Tribal Council, the Huron-Wendat Nation, the Métis Nation of Ontario, and all municipalities in Leeds and Grenville.

-10.2.
-Resolution: Support for Eastern Ontario Regional Network Gig Project
+10.2 Resolution: Support for Eastern Ontario Regional Network Gig Project